-Welcome to the next instalment of our five month trip.
-Sorry that it has been such a long break.
-You join us, dear readers, in a rattling second class train bound for Kolar Gold Fields.
+Welcome to the next instalment of our five month trip around south east Asia.
+You join us in a rattling second class train bound for volunteering in Kolar Gold Fields, India.
 The heat is kept manageable by the dusty breeze rushing through the window bars.
 Mr Fluskey has a small child squeezed between him and the window, drawn by the wind and curiosity about the unusual commuters.

 Kolar Gold Fields (KGF) is a town with an identity problem.
 When the gold mines were shut down in 2001 due to increasing costs and poor yield, a huge number of people lost their livelihoods.
 At it’s peak, the town had a population of 300,000 but now that has dipped to below 100,000.
-There are fights to reopen the gold mines but as yet, this hasn’t happened.
-The older generation is waiting for this but the younger generation are seeking training in other jobs.
+There are plans to reopen the gold mines but as yet, this hasn’t happened.
+The older generation is waiting for this, but the younger generation are seeking training in other jobs.
 En masse, they are moving to Bangalore, a short train ride but a world away.
+You can read more about Kolar Gold Fields here

 However, as a result, another child became quite upset.
 Evidently they wanted it to be their birthday too.
 So, to be nice, the whole class sang to them as well.
 It was after the third child, this cutie in the dress, was serenaded, that the teachers called time on the whole affair.
 It was clearly going to get out of hand!